dtcc-platform/dtcc-builder/README.md

 Chalmers University of Technology involving researchers from mathematics, architecture, civil engineering and computer science.
-The aim is to develop an open multimodal data, simulation and visualisation platform for interactive planning, design, exploration, experimentation and optimisation of cities.
+The aim is to develop an open multimodal data, simulation and visualization platform for interactive planning, design, exploration, experimentation and optimization of cities.

 This repository contains the server side functionality, including mesh generation, solvers and data processing.